Vodka (horse)

-Vodka (ウオッカ) was a Japanese Thoroughbred racemare which won the 2007 Group One (GI) Tokyo Yūshun (Japanese Derby), the first filly to win this race in 64 years, as well as winning the 2009 Japan Cup.
+Vodka (ウオッカ) was a Japanese Thoroughbred racemare which won the 2007 Group One (GI) Tokyo Yūshun (Japanese Derby), the first filly to win this race in 64 years, as well as the 2009 Japan Cup.
 She won seven G1 races in Japan and was the highest earning racemare in Thoroughbred history at the time.

 Breeding

-Vodka was foaled on 4 April 2004 at Country Bokujo in Hokkaido's Shizunai.
+Vodka was foaled on 4 April 2004 at Country Bokujo in Shizunai, Hokkaido.
 She was a bay mare by the 2002 Tokyo Yushun (Derby) winner, Tanino Gimlet out of Tanino Sister by Rousillon (USA).

 Racing career

 Vodka was owned by Yuzo Tanimizu and trained by Katsuhiko Sumii.

 At two years: 2006

-In 2006, Vodka won her first race start and was second in the ungraded Kigiku Sho race which was also contested at the Kyoto Racecourse before she won the G1 Hanshin Juvenile Fillies race at the Hanshin Racecourse.
-Vodka was then awarded the 2007 JRA Award for Best Two-Year-Old Filly.
+In 2006, Vodka won her first race start and was second in the ungraded Kigiku Sho race which was also contested at the Kyoto Racecourse before she won the G1 Hanshin Juvenile Fillies race at the Hanshin Racecourse, beating out Aston Machan by a neck.
+Vodka was then awarded the 2006 JRA Award for Best Two-Year-Old Filly.